LNKB82REZ2GE4/zotero-mcp-mod/README.md

 - `zotero_get_notes`: Retrieve notes from your Zotero library
 - `zotero_search_notes`: Search in notes and annotations (including PDF-extracted)
 - `zotero_create_note`: Create a new note for an item (beta feature)

+When providing tags (for example with `zotero_create_note` or batch tag updates), use a comma-separated string like `"cfrp, impact mechanics"` or supply a list of strings.
+Each tag will be applied individually.

 ## 🔍 Troubleshooting